Ozzie Nelson: Personal life

-He married band singer Harriet Hilliard in 1935.
+Nelson met singer Harriet Hilliard in 1932.
+She became his band's vocalist, and they married on October 8, 1935.
 They had two sons, David (1936–2011), who became an actor and director, and Eric (known as Ricky, 1940–1985) a popular singer with 18 top 10 hits.
 The couple remained married until Ozzie's death in 1975.
 His grandchildren include actress Tracy Nelson and musicians Matthew and Gunnar Nelson.
 He was also the former father-in-law of Kristin Harmon and June Blair.

 Cultural historians have noted that the on-screen laid-back character was very different from the real-life Ozzie Nelson, who has been characterized as an authoritarian figure who monitored every aspect of his children's lives.
 In 1998, A&E broadcast a documentary entitled Ozzie and Harriet: The Adventures of America's Favorite Family, which depicted Ozzie Nelson as a dictatorial personality who "thwarted his sons, preventing them from attending college and reminding them that they were obliged to work on television".
-Author David Halberstam has written, "the Nelsons arguably were a dysfunctional family.
-In real life, Ozzie was a workaholic who stole his sons' childhood (by having them grow up in show business)".
+David Halberstam, author of "The Fifties” (Villard) said "the Nelsons arguably were a dysfunctional family.
+In real life, Ozzie was a workaholic who stole his sons’ childhood (by having them grow up in show business)...
+Then later, Ozzie co-opted Ricky’s rock ‘n’ roll music... the theft of Ricky’s childhood and the co-opting of his rock music led to ... drug problems and a shattered marriage".

+David and Ricky were not initially part of the Nelson's radio program and their roles were played by professional actors.
+After Bing Crosby's son appeared on Bing's program, David and Ricky requested that they also be allowed to play themselves on the program, and Ozzie agreed to that.
+While they acted in The Adventures of Ozzie and Harriet for all of its 14 seasons, Ozzie fully supported their other interests.
+David flunked out of college in his first year and Ricky chose not to attend college so that he could focus on his singing career; neither of which pleased Ozzie who had attended Rutgers and earned a law degree.
+Ozzie supported the boys acting in movies - The Big Circus and Rio Bravo - and allowed David to pursue his behind-the-camera interest by directing episodes of The Adventures of Ozzie and Harriet.
+Ozzie allowed Ricky to perform on the show, make the record "I'm Walkin'", and supported the addition of rock music to the show despite his personal belief that Ricky should focus more on ballads.
+He used his law knowledge to negotiate Ricky's music contract and he wrote a show highlighting the trapeze skills that David had learned for The Big Circus.
+The money that David and Ricky earned from the show included both salary and stock in sponsor companies, and all of that was held in trusts and given to them at age 21 and 30.
+Ozzie ensured that rights to the show remained with the Nelson family so that his sons and their children would benefit.